wmjpillow/-how-to-code-a-linked-list/README.md

 # Algorithm-Collection
-This is a collection of algporithm.
+This is a collection of algorithm.
 Most of them are basic but important.
 Some of them are from leetcode